predtor11/Pizza-Management-System/README.md

 										Pizza-Management-System

+NOTE
-NOTE - Create Database before use.
+--->	Create Database before use.
+--->	Extract the files and code in a single forlder.
+--->

 Pizza Management System using Python | Management System in Python GUI